stasSajin/dbt-example/README.md

 ### On Pull Requests
 * First, the CI environment sets up all the dependencies.
 * Run `dbt test` against your `sources` only.
 Note that we run tests for sources only because it allows us to verify the data integrity before we generate new models.
 In this context, a source is a table or collection of tables that get dumped into by the DB by some outside ETL system (e.g., Airflow, Dagster, Snowpipe, DMS, etc).
 * Run `dbt run --target ci`.
 Ideally, the CI/CD environment will only run models that have been modified.
 DBT currently does not have this built out of the box.
-Note that this will not affect the production schema and the output of all the models will be available only to people who have access to dveelopment schema
+Note that this will not affect the production schema and the output of all the models will be available only to people who have access to development schema
 * Run